zqxwce/appletun/README.md

 ## Example

-In this example, a VPN profile is installed with together with Proxyman certificate for use with the http proxy.
+In this example, a VPN profile is installed together with Proxyman certificate for use with the http proxy.
-After the installation the service is started and a connection to the VPN is established.

 1. Install a profile with Proxyman certificate: